 You should select those subjects from which questions are mostly asked in interviews or GATE (if you’re planning for higher studies) so that you can prepare those subjects properly.

 4. Work on Your Communication and Writing Skills

 Students don’t work on their communication skills and lose their opportunities of being selected for internships or other programs.
 You should start working on your communication skills and writing skills from your first year onwards so that you will be more confident in your interviews and you can express yourself properly.

-You can start participating in events which are arranged in your college and look forward to speaking or express yourself, make your presence & this is not only going to help you in improving your communication skills, it will also increase your networks which will be helpful for you later.
+You can start participating in events which are arranged in your college and look forward to speaking or expressing yourself, make your presence & this is not only going to help you in improving your communication skills, it will also increase your networks which will be helpful for you later.

 You can also make some videos, talk in front of the mirror and participate in group discussions to improve your communication skills and body language.

 For improving your writing skills, you can start writing your own blogs, articles, or small stories.
 Even you can contribute articles to the GeeksforGeeks site, it is a good way to share your knowledge with others while learning.